The geometry of $C^{1,\alpha}$ flat isometric immersions: A second fundamental form for isometries

 \subsection{Definition of the second fundamental form $A$}

 We are ready now to prove our main claims about the existence of a second fundamental form for the immersion $u$ and its properties.
-In what follows, the constant $C= c(U, V, \|u\|_{1,\alpha ;U}, C_0)$, according to our convention for $c$.
+In what follows the constant $C=c(U, V, \|u\|_{1,\alpha ;U}, C_0)$ might change but it has a universal upper bound only depending on the stated quantities.